nobuteshima/docs/docs/commands-legacy/restore.md

 The RESTORE command modifies the value of the *OK* and *Document* variables: if the restore was carried out correctly, *OK* is set to 1 and *Document* contains the path of the restoration folder.
 If the user cancels the restoration dialog box, interrupts the restoration or if an error occurs, *OK* is set to 0 and *Document* contains an empty string.
 You can intercept the error using a method installed via the [ON ERR CALL](on-err-call.md) command.

-**Note:** In a 4D application that is compiled and merged with 4D Volume Desktop, the RESTORE command causes the display of a standard open file dialog box that lists by default any files having the “4BK” extension.
+**Note:** In a 4D application that is compiled and merged with 4D OEM Desktop, the RESTORE command causes the display of a standard open file dialog box that lists by default any files having the “4BK” extension.

 #### See also